jsc329/ammonitorwiki/12-photos.md

 equipment performance.

 An important consideration in using `photosCheck()` is that it will check scheduled photographs versus delivery.
-This works fine for timed-photographs, but may show quite different results for motion-triggered photographs.
+This works fine for timed photographs, but may show quite different results for motion-triggered photographs.
 With the motion-triggered schedule, an event is scheduled which tells the phone when to run the motion-trigger app, and photos are collected as triggered.
 If nothing triggers a photo, we would expect no photos to be logged.
 However, if an animal repeatedly triggers a photo to be taken, multiple photographs may be received for one scheduled event.

 The Photos Table in Access
 ==========================